ellipse-software/url-shortener/README.md

 Project built with [shadcn/ui](https://ui.shadcn.com) and [Cloudflare](https://cloudflare.com) Workers and KV.

 This project is licensed under the MIT License.
-This project has been created by [t3d.uk](https://ted.ac) and open sourced by [Ellipse Software](https://ellipse.software).
+This project has been created by [t3d.uk](https://ted.ac) and open sourced by [ellipse Software](https://ellipse.software).